awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 The following examples demonstrate how to apply tags when you create resources\.

+**Note**
 The way you enter JSON\-formatted parameters on the command line differs depending on your operating system\.
-Linux, macOS, or Unix and Windows PowerShell use single quotes \('\) to enclose the JSON data structure\.
-Omit the single quotes when using the commands with the Windows command line\.
+Linux, macOS, or Unix and Windows PowerShell – Use single quotes \('\) to enclose the JSON data structure\.
+Windows – Omit the single quotes when using the commands with the Windows command line\.
 For more information, see [Specifying parameter values for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html)\.

 **Example: Launch an instance and apply tags to the instance and volume**
 The following [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command launches an instance and applies a tag with the key **webserver** and the value **production** to the instance\.
 The command also applies a tag with the key **cost\-center** and the value **cc123** to any EBS volume that's created \(in this case, the root volume\)\.